TheAnonymous/TheAnonymous.github.io/index.md

 #### There are two options you can use.
 First is to set a port where where it should serve (i.e. 80 which is the standard HTTP port).
 Second option is to serve subdirectorys.
 Here are some examples:

+Linux/OSX:
 * ./uploader insecure 80
 * ./uploader 80 insecure
 * ./uploader 80
 * ./uploader insecure

+Windows:

+Copy it where you want it to serve.
+Then open "cmd" and write
+* uploader.exe insecure 80
+* uploader.exe 80 insecure
+* uploader.exe 80
+* uploader.exe insecure

 ####As you see pretty basic and it doesn't matter which order you use